Azure-Samples/load-testing-restricted-public-access/projects/web-app-auth/README.md

 After this step, the infrastructure and the services to test are ready and you can create a Microsoft Entra ID Test Tenant with users which will be used by the load testing engines.

 #### Creating users in a Microsoft Entra ID test tenant

 **Creating the test tenant**

-As the REST API ( HTTPS POST/GET/PUT/DELETE visit, HTTPS GET time) hosted on the backend requires and authenticated calls, we need to create temporary users in a Microsoft Entra ID test tenant.
+As the REST API ( HTTPS POST/GET/PUT/DELETE visit, HTTPS GET time) hosted on the backend requires authenticated calls, we need to create temporary users in a Microsoft Entra ID test tenant.

 You can get a test tenant in joining the Microsoft 365 Developer Program: https://learn.microsoft.com/en-us/entra/identity-platform/test-setup-environment#get-a-test-tenant